patw47/deploy-impact-23-shift-3/README.md

 - 20% hard skills
 - 60% free text

-Secondly, in an effort to promote under-represented groups, we have chosen to systematically include in the top 10 results people who describe themselves as female or gender-neutral, as well as people of immigrant background.
+Secondly, in an effort to promote under-represented groups, we have chosen to offer the possibility to include in the top 10 results people who describe themselves as female or gender-neutral, as well as people of immigrant background.
+This is what we called "Balanced Matching".

 The results are displayed in descending order, from the most important match (displayed as a percentage) to the least important.